 Pumpkin Cranberry Nut Cookies ~ are loaded with old fashioned uncooked rolled oats, dried cranberries, walnuts, and pure pumpkin.
-They are moist and chewy on the inside with a slight crunch on the outside.
-They are filled with sweet and nutty flavors from the cranberries and walnuts combined to give each cookie an amazing taste!
+They are moist and chewy on the inside with a slight crunch on the outside and filled with sweet and nutty flavors from the cranberries and walnuts combined to give each cookie an amazing taste!

 I only used enough pure pumpkin to carefully balance all the flavors in the cookies and enough pumpkin pie spice to give them a warm spice flavor, not over-powering.
 These are small cookies, so you can eat two of these cuties and not feel overly guilty.

-Enjoy these pumpkin filled cookies with your favorite coffee, espresso or glass of milk and they will satisfy any cookie cravings you may have during the day.
+You can enjoy these Pumpkin Cranberry Nut Cookies with your favorite coffee, espresso or glass of milk and they will satisfy any cookie cravings you may have during the day.
 We promise.

 I also have to tell you about these amazing silicone cookware mats that I have been using and how much I absolutely LOVE them!
 If you’re interested in them, just click onto the link for these non-stick silicone mats.

 I have to tell you they are a great little find!
 They are completely oven safe non-stick rubber mats that you place over your baking sheets when baking and can be reused a hundred times.
 Then wipe them clean, making them ideal for easy cleanup!

 - 1+ ¾ cups all-purpose flour

 - ¾ cup pure pumpkin (freeze any remaining pumpkin)

 - 1+ ½ cups firmly packed dark brown sugar

 - 3 cups uncooked regular oats, or Quaker Oats Old Fashioned rolled oats